Build Instructions

 Note: The user space and kernel space versions of leancrypto are fully independent of each other.
 Neither requires the presence of the other for full operation.

-To build the leancrypto Linux kernel module, use the Makefile
+To build the leancrypto Linux kernel module, use the Makefile in the

-directory linux_kernel
+directory linux_kernel:

 cd linux_kernel